Louise Harnby | Crime Fiction and Thriller Editor

 Second homes

 There is not one single piece of fresh content on those pages.
-They’re libraries of titled images that depict what problem I’m solving.
-However, if you click on the images you’ll end up reading the full articles on the blog.
+They’re links to content elsewhere on my site, with images that depict what problem I’m solving.

-These libraries help my audience find my very best content – the stuff that’s most likely to be talked about, get me known, and make my visitors think I’m helpful and knowledgeable.
+This resource centre helps my audience find my very best content – the stuff that’s most relevant to them and demonstrate that I’m helpful and knowledgeable, and engaged with their problems.

-Few business bloggers funnel their content through to other pages, and it’s the biggest lost opportunity I can think of.
+Not funnelling our content through to topic specific hubs is the biggest lost opportunity I can think of.
 Do this and you will stand out from your competitors for very little additional effort.

 Problem 4: The blog is shallow